pachterlab/gget/README.md

 Defines the Ensembl release number from which the files are fetched, e.g. 104.
 Default: latest Ensembl release.

 `-o` `--out`
-Path to the json file the results will be saved in, e.g. path/to/directory/results.json.
+Path to the JSON file the results will be saved in, e.g. path/to/directory/results.json.
 Default: Standard out.
 Jupyter Lab / Google Colab: `save=True` will save the output in the current working directory.

 **Flags**